oigwe-frx/pathAI-case-study/README.md

 PathAI's primary customers are pathologists, clinical laboratories, and healthcare institutions.
 The market for pathology services is substantial, as pathology is a fundamental component of medical diagnosis and treatment planning.

 **Unique Solution:**
-PathAI offers a cutting-edge platform that combines deep learning and computer vision techniques to assist pathologists in diagnosing diseases from digitized pathology slides.
+PathAI offers a cutting-edge platform that combines *deep learning* and *computer vision* techniques to assist pathologists in diagnosing diseases from digitized pathology slides.
 Their AI algorithms can identify and highlight potential areas of concern, enabling pathologists to make more accurate and efficient diagnoses.
 PathAI's unfair advantage lies in its advanced AI algorithms and extensive dataset, which are continually improving through machine learning.

 **Technologies Used:**
-PathAI utilizes a range of technologies, including deep learning frameworks such as TensorFlow and PyTorch, computer vision techniques, and large-scale data processing infrastructure.
-They also incorporate natural language processing (NLP) to extract valuable insights from pathology reports.
+PathAI utilizes a range of technologies, including deep learning frameworks such as *TensorFlow* and *PyTorch*, computer vision techniques, and large-scale data processing infrastructure.
+They also incorporate *natural language processing (NLP)* to extract valuable insights from pathology reports.

 ## Landscape

 **Field:**
-PathAI operates in the field of healthcare technology, specifically in the intersection of artificial intelligence and pathology.
-This field is often referred to as computational pathology.
+PathAI operates in the field of *healthcare technology*, specifically in the intersection of artificial intelligence and pathology.
+This field is often referred to as *computational pathology*.

 **Trends and Innovations:**
 Over the past 5-10 years, there have been significant trends and innovations in computational pathology.
-The integration of AI and machine learning into pathology has led to the development of automated image analysis, predictive diagnostics, and personalized treatment recommendations.
-Digital pathology and the creation of comprehensive pathology databases have also become increasingly prevalent.
+The integration of AI and machine learning into pathology has led to the development of automated image analysis, predictive diagnostics, and personalized treatment recommendations. *Digital pathology* and the creation of comprehensive pathology databases have also become increasingly prevalent.

 **Major Companies in the Field:**
-PathAI faces competition from companies such as Proscia, Inspirata, and Roche Diagnostics, which are also working on digital pathology solutions.
+PathAI faces competition from companies such as *Proscia*, *Inspirata*, and *Roche Diagnostics*, which are also working on digital pathology solutions.
 The field is dynamic, with both established healthcare companies and startups entering the space.

+> "PathAI has made substantial progress in improving pathology diagnostics."

 ## Results

 **Business Impact:**